drug-design/course/docs/chapters/molecular-graphics.md

 ### Overview of the Entire Complex

-While this view provides an overview of what the entire complex looks like.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/overview-entire-complex-757ed21e'><i class='fa fa-play' aria-hidden='true'></i></button>While this view provides an overview of what the entire complex looks like.

 ![](https://media.drugdesign.org/course/molecular-graphics/6_7_2_1.png){: loading=lazy }

 ### Results of Quantum Mechanical Calculations

-Quantum mechanical calculations provide a way to measure many properties of the molecule including electronic densities, localized orbitals, molecular orbitals (in particular the LUMO and HOMO orbitals).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/results-quantum-mechanical-calculations-1e95bbee'><i class='fa fa-play' aria-hidden='true'></i></button>Quantum mechanical calculations provide a way to measure many properties of the molecule including electronic densities, localized orbitals, molecular orbitals (in particular the LUMO and HOMO orbitals).
 They provide detailed insight into the electronic nature of the molecular structures.
 Instead of treating them numerically, it is recommended to use computer graphics to visualize this information and take advantage of the graphical capabilities to facilitate their analysis.

 ![](https://media.drugdesign.org/course/molecular-graphics/6_8_0_1.png){: loading=lazy }

-Copyright © 2022 drugdesign.org
+Copyright © 2024 drugdesign.org